rik-shaw/aa-stubs/README.md

-# Android Auto "Stub Apps"
+# Android Auto "Stub Apps" for Google Components

 This is a simple consolidation of the "stub apps" needed to avoid installing the corresponding Google components needed to use *Android Auto* on de-Googled Android ROMs.